DaoCloud/DaoCloud-docs/docs/en/docs/blogs/daocloud_k8s.md

 On the other hand, our product development is also based on Kubernetes.
 DaoCloud deployed Gitlab based on Kubernetes and established a product development process of "Gitlab -> PR -> Auto Tests -> Builds & Releases", which significantly improved our development efficiency, reduced repetitive tests, and realized automatic release of applications.
 This approach greatly saves operation and maintenance costs, enabling technicians to invest more time and energy in product development to offer better cloud-native products.

-<table><tr><td bgcolor=green>
+!!! note ""

     "Our developers actively contribute to open source projects and build technical expertise.
 DaoCloud has established a remarkable presence in the Kubernetes and Istio communities."

     Paco Xu,

     Header of Open Source & Advanced Development Team of DaoCloud

-</td></tr></table>

 DaoCloud is deeply involved in contributing to Kubernetes and other cloud-native open source projects.
 Our participation and contributions in these communities continue to grow.
 In the year of 2022, DaoCloud was ranked third globally in terms of cumulative contribution to Kubernetes (data from Stackalytics as of January 5, 2023).